 The supervisors must choose one main evaluator, who will complete the employee’s performance appraisal and send it to the second supervisor for input and review.
-Only one of the supervisors would be required to review with the employee.
+Only one of the supervisors would be required to conduct the review with the employee, though both can attend.

 Is this a once or twice a year event?

-Performance Dialogue forms are completed at least twice a year, though we strongly encourage a mid-point check-in to document progress and to allow for a timely corrective feedback.
+Performance Dialogue forms are completed once a year, and we strongly encourage a mid-point check-in to document progress and to allow for a timely corrective feedback.
 Performance Dialogue is a process, not an event.
 Ongoing follow-up and discussion of expectations, achievements and challenges throughout the year leads to the best results.